Painted arches are the latest fun interior design trend! Learn how to how to paint an arch like a pro with this step by step tutorial.

 First, tape off the straight edges at the bottom of your arch shape with painter’s tape and a level to make sure things are nice and straight.

 Next, push down the edge of the painter’s tape with a credit card to make sure it is nice and secure.
 This will help prevent bleeding underneath the tape edge.
+Check out our other painter’s tape tips here.

-Another way to prevent bleeding and seal that tape edge is the brush over the edge of the tape with the paint color that is underneath, wait for that to dry and then follow up with your arch color.
+Another way to prevent bleeding and seal that tape edge is the brush over the edge of the tape with the paint color that is underneath, wait for that to dry, and then follow up with your arch color.
 You can see that method more in detail in this post about how to paint straight lines (there’s a video tutorial too!)

 Step 2.
 Draw out arch shape.

 Start by figuring out the general size of the arch you want to paint on the wall.
-To test things out, I cut up some packing paper and taped it to the wall to give a visual of the size before committing to paint.
+To test things out, I cut up some packing paper and taped it to the wall to give a visual of the size before committing to painting.
 (See the background of the photo above).

 Tie one end of the string to your pencil (or chalk) at the base…closest to where you’ll write with…not the top.
-Tape other end of the string to the wall at the middle point.
+Tape the other end of the string to the wall at the middle point.

 Hold the string taut and make the arch shape.
 Remember that the angle that you hold the pencil will matter a great deal to the arch shape, so try to keep that consistent the whole time you’re drawing the line.